prakass1/digitrecognizer/README.md

 # digit recognizer

-This is a web application developed to detect and predict the handwritten digits written on a canvas and using tensorflow built model using softmax regression with ADAM Optimizer.
+This is a web application developed to detect and predict the handwritten digits written on a canvas and using tensorflow built model using softmax regression with Adam Optimizer.
 The model is quite good and is able to predict majority of digits.

 Here is the deployed application: https://re-digit.herokuapp.com/